FotisK/MovieCatalog/readme.md

 - run `main.py -?` displays command-line parameters

 ## Limitations/Compatibility
-It has been tested on Opera, Firefox and Safari
+It has been tested on Opera, Firefox and Safari and Python3.
-Tested with databased <700
+Tested with 700 movies.
+Since there is no actual database, more files mean slower performance

 ## future work
+[ ] get rid of the command-line interface and allow movie-meta editing via the app (django/flask) [ ] store data in an SQL database
+[ ] allow import from imdb watchlist
+[ ] allow scanning multiple locations

 ## installation